It is especially difficult to become pack leader to an aggressive dog because we will naturally fear our dog’s aggression.

 Pack Leader Tip 1

-Practice calm and assertive energy.
+Practice calm energy.

 - Taking deep breaths and focusing on breathing to remain calm.